• Skip to primary navigation

 Opened in 1992, as a private foundation, the Griffin Museum was incorporated as a a 501 (c)(3) public charity May 19, 2000.
 The Griffin is the embodiment of founder Arthur Griffin’s passion — to promote an appreciation of photographic art and a broader understanding of its visual, emotional, and social impact.
 Arthur’s goal was to share with visitors his enthusiasm for a medium that is diverse, imaginative and informative.
 We are committed to continuing to encourage Arthur’s vision through the works we exhibit, the programs we offer, the artists we encourage and through Arthur’s own work.

-Today, the Griffin Museum houses three galleries, and four satellite galleries in the Greater Boston area dedicated solely to the exhibition of photographic arts.
+Today, the Griffin Museum houses four galleries, and two satellite galleries in the Greater Boston area dedicated solely to the exhibition of photographic arts.
 Located on Judkins Pond, the Griffin Museum is a prime spot for viewing our area wildlife in a serene setting.
-With its large outside terrace made possible by donations by the Winchester Rotary, Griffin Foundation, local banks and corporations and individual donors, the Griffin is a delightful community landmark in which to relax, read, have conversation, drink morning coffee, birdwatch, sketch or photograph.
+With its large outside terrace made possible by donations by the Winchester Rotary, Arthur Griffin Family Foundation, local banks and corporations and individual donors, the Griffin is a delightful community landmark in which to relax, read, have conversation, drink morning coffee, birdwatch, sketch or photograph.
 Find your reasons to visit the grounds and while there, come inside.

 The Griffin Galleries